 Get info, and feel at home abroad!

-If you are wondering how to get a job in Australia as a foreigner, there are many things you will have to take into consideration.
-For example, you must first ensure that you meet the requirements for working in Australia legally.
+If you’re planning to work in Australia, there are many things you will have to take into consideration.
+For example, you must first ensure that you meet the requirements for doing so legally.

-Unless you are a citizen of New Zealand, working in Australia as a foreigner will most likely require a visa.
-Australia has several different visa types for all kinds of workers, including highly-skilled workers, specialized workers, entrepreneurs, and business owners.
-Each visa has its own set of unique requirements which are outlined on Australia’s Home Affairs website.
+Unless you’re a citizen of New Zealand, working in Australia as a foreigner will most likely require a visa.
+Australia has several different visa types, including for highly skilled workers, specialized workers, entrepreneurs, and business owners.
+Each visa type has its own set of unique requirements.
 Most likely, your job will need to be on the skilled occupation list for you to be issued a work permit.

-For more on this, see our Visa and Work Permits page.
+For more on this, see our guide on Visa and Work Permits for Australia.

 In Australia, the words resume and CV are used interchangeably and refer to the same type of document (however, ‘resume’ is what you will hear most often).
 Unlike other countries, where resumes are kept short, it is normal for CVs to be up to three or four pages in Australia.
 However, if you are entry-level or a recent graduate with little experience, two pages is acceptable.